josephrebak/spatial-prisoners-dilemma/README.md

 # Spatial Prisoner's Dilemma

-A cellular automaton simulation of evolutionary game theory's most famous puzzle: can cooperation survive in a world that rewards defection?

-This project implements the **Spatial Prisoner's Dilemma** as a synchronous 2D grid simulation, complete with configurable neighborhoods, boundary conditions, payoff parameters, and publication-quality visualizations.
-It replicates and extends the landmark results from [Nowak & May (1992)](https://www.nature.com/articles/359826a0), which showed that spatial structure alone can sustain cooperation indefinitely.
+A cellular automaton simulation of prisoner's dilemma on a 2D grid.
+This was my final project for EN.605.716 Modeling and Simulation of Complex Systems.
+It replicates and extends the results from [Nowak & May (1992)](https://www.nature.com/articles/359826a0), which showed that spatial structure alone can sustain cooperation indefinitely.

 ---

 ## The Game

 In the classic Prisoner's Dilemma, two players each choose to **cooperate** or **defect**.
 Mutual cooperation yields a modest reward; mutual defection yields nothing; but a defector exploiting a cooperator earns a bonus `b > 1`.
-Rational self-interest always favors defection — yet cooperation persists everywhere in nature.

 The spatial version asks: what happens when thousands of agents play repeatedly with their *neighbors*, and copy the strategy of whichever neighbor scored highest?